US cruises vow 100% testing in plan for resuming sailing

 The plan also requires ships to increase the amount of fresh air in their ventilation systems and use advanced filtration methods where feasible.

-Cruise company executives said the limited resumption of cruising in Europe over the last few weeks has convinced them that cruising can be done safely.
+Cruise company executives said the limited resumption of cruising in Europe and elsewhere over the last few weeks has convinced them that cruising can be done safely.
+Costa Cruises, which is owned by Carnival Corp., has two cruises of Italy this month.
+The ships aren't at full capacity and only Italian passengers are on board.

+In August, a passenger on board the Paul Gauguin, a ship owned by Tahiti-based Paul Gauguin Cruises, tested positive for COVID-19 despite a health screening prior to boarding, CLIA said.
+The passenger and a family member were removed from the ship and placed in isolation on land.
+No other passengers were affected, CLIA said.

 “We all share the same goal, and we’re going to get there through collaboration, not competition,” said Richard Fain, Royal Caribbean Cruise’s chairman and CEO.